-THE MAIN WAYS IN WHICH THE COURSE HAS CHANGED SINCE LAST TIME AS A RESULT OF STUDENT FEEDBACK
+THE MAIN WAYS IN WHICH THE COURSE HAS CHANGED SINCE LAST TIME AS A RESULT OF STUDENT FEEDBACK:

-Resources are updated with current research/understanding of assessment for learning.
-Also, there are resources added for higher education context to address the needs of academics who are enrolled in this course.
+- Resources are updated with current research/understanding of assessment for learning.
+Also, there are resources added for higher education context to address the needs of academics who are enrolled in this course. - Group work to increase engagement has been added. - Inclusion of supplementary lecture every fortnight.